YH1012Intel/Automation-Regression/README.md

 6. only regression trigger log result will be saved at /nfs/png/disks/png_viceipr_disk001/FalconRun/users/QUAL/Hardening_test/Hardening/{runid}

 ### !!!Precaution!!!
-There are two main py file one is main.py another is main_yh.py, main.py will need user id for setting up env.
+There are two main py file one is main.py another is main_yh.py, main.py will need user id and password (dunno whre can get) for setting up env.
 Developer has disable the excel release function for now.
 (Excel tickbox will auto uncheck after trigger)

 ### VERSION TO BE RELEASE